gangaharshithm/Home-Security-Robot/README.md

 # Home Security Bot

-A Telegram-controlled security robot built with a Raspberry Pi 4B, Arduino Uno, and a Logitech C525 webcam.
+A Telegram controlled security robot built with a Raspberry Pi 4B, Arduino Uno, and a Logitech C525 webcam.
 Control the car remotely, take snapshots, and watch a live camera feed from anywhere via Tailscale.

 ## Features

 - Remote movement control via Telegram (`/forward`, `/backward`, `/left`, `/right`, `/stop`)
-- Snapshot on demand (`/snapshot`) — sends a 1080p photo to Telegram
+- Snapshot on demand (`/snapshot`) which sends a 1080p photo accessible on Telegram
-- Live camera stream (`/stream`) — accessible from anywhere via Tailscale
+- Live camera stream (`/stream`) which is made accessible from anywhere via Tailscale
 - Auto-starts on boot via systemd

 ## Hardware